44th Street/Washington station

-44th Street/Washington is a station on the Valley Metro Rail light rail line in Phoenix, Arizona, United States.
+44th Street/Washington station, also known as PHX Sky Harbor Airport, is a station on the A Line of the Valley Metro Rail system in Phoenix, Arizona, United States.
 The PHX Sky Train provides direct service from the light rail station to Phoenix Sky Harbor International Airport.
 Westbound trains in the morning depart from this station.

 In addition to Valley Metro Bus service, two other companies service the station.
 Flixbus stops at the PHX Sky Train station.
 It is one of two stations for Flixbus service in the Phoenix area.
 Greyhound Lines's Phoenix - El Paso bus stops also stops at the station.